 The error will suggest adding an import and partially qualifying the name, and

-buck fixwill make the change.
+buck fixwill make this change.

-Enough deps for the compiler to run: Source-only ABI generation involves running the Java compiler front-end over a rule's code without providing most of that rule's dependencies, then working with the compiler's data model to generate the ABI.
+Provide enough deps for the compiler to run: Source-only ABI generation involves running the Java compiler front-end over a rule's code without providing most of that rule's dependencies, then working with the compiler's data model to generate the ABI.
 The compiler is remarkably resilient to missing dependencies, but in some cases a missing dependency will prevent it from getting far enough for Buck to generate the source-only ABI.
 These cases typically involve inheritance, where a type is available during source-only ABI generation, but one of its superclasses is defined in another rule that is not available.